BigDataBiology/sardyne/notes/stream-notes.md

 - Try filtering DIAMOND hits by position (i.e., only keep those that align near the start of the genes)
 - Explore variations of the ESGS metric (for example, what is the best threshold for the z-score?)

+## 2025-04-08

+- Incorporated code to expand emapper results into `simulate.py` (and merged into the `main` branch).
+Thus, we get the same results as if we had run emapper on the original (redundant) sequences.

 ## 2025-03-25

 - Downloaded emapper annotations for GMGCv1